usegalaxy-eu/website/_posts/2021-04-29-sars-cov-2-monitoring.md

 ---

-Recently, we started a large-scale project on the European Galaxy server for automatically collecting, and analyzing raw sequencing data published by COG-UK and, potentially, other large-scale SARS-CoV-2 sequencing projects.
+Recently, we started a large-scale project on the European Galaxy server for automatically collecting, and analyzing raw sequencing data published by the [COVID-19 Genomics UK Consortium (COG-UK)](https://www.cogconsortium.uk/) and, potentially, other large-scale SARS-CoV-2 sequencing projects.
 As a unique feature, we aim to make all analysis steps leading from sequenced reads to lists of genomic variants and consensus sequences fully open and accessible.

 ![COVID monitoring](/assets/media/2021-04-29-covid-monitoring.png)